ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), WIRELESS AUDIO AND MULTIMEDIA STREAMING SYSTEMS

 i 1656.5MHz - 1660.5MHz

 2 mW/ 600 kHz e.i.r.p No requirement Not specified ECC Report 270 Assistive Listening Systems.
 Individual licence may be required.
-See conditions in Annex 4 of ECC Report 270
+See conditions in ECC Report 270, annex 4

 20 mW e.i.r.p. / 50 mW e.i.r.p.
 No requirement Not specified Radio microphones.
 Individual licence may be required.
-50 mW restricted to body worn equipment or equipment with Spectrum Scanning Procedure (SSP) implemented for the 1785-1804.8 MHz band
+50 mW restricted to body-worn equipment or equipment implementing Spectrum Scanning Procedure (SSP)

 Note 1 A threshold of 35 dBµV/m is required to ensure the protection of a DAB receiver located at 1.5m from the ALD device, subject to DAB signal strength measurements taken around the ALD operating site.